MacintoshGarden/Website/Supported Browsers.md

 No major issues found.
 Whitelisting of the macintosh.garden website is required since Classilla uses Script-B-Gone, its own front end to NoScript - if JS is to be used.

+## Cyberdog
+**Version 2.0**
+Does not render some transparent GIF's correctly.
+Many JPEG images not rendering properly.
+Some HTML not rendering properly.

 ## HotJava
 **Version 3.0**
 Inconclusive, crashes when attempting to reach URL's.